Creatine and Testosterone: The King of All Bodybuilding Supplements

-Answer: Pure creatine monohydrate.
+Answer: Pure creatine monohydrate (affiliate link).
 The cheapest and most pure form which has shown in studies to be as effective, or even more effective than those expensive creatine modifications that come in flashy bottles with a photo of Ronnie Coleman on the side.

 In other words, just buy the pure creatine monohydrate for a boost in testosterone and don’t fall prey for the clever marketing of the supplement industry.

 Conclusion on Creatine Testosterone Benefits